proroklab/cambridge-robomaster/README.md

 sudo service docker restart
 ```

-5) Set up CAN
-If not building from scratch, you can pull from the registry:
+Optional: Pull images for CAN, cam and UI:
 ```
-docker image pull 10.3.0.3:5000/robomaster_bridge:latest
+sudo ./docker/pull_images.sh
 ```
+If this step is skipped, the installation commands will build from scratch.

+5) Set up CAN
 ```
 cd robomaster_bridge
 sudo ./install.bash